cpiod/JH_mega_challenges_pack/README.md

 - Angel of Carpentry: what if you were not a soldier but a humble carpenter?
 - Angel of Real Time: in combat, you have only 1s to decide what to do
 - Trial of Tourism: visit the moons of Jupiter peacefully
+- Trial of Purgatory: enter the Purgatory, loot its uniques, and meet its boss…
 - and many more to come!

 # How to install